 BACO is a member of the British Community Committee (BCC)

-Our English Book Club meets at the Médiathèque Louis Aragon, 16 rue du Pont Lottin in Calais, usually on the last Saturday in each month, from 2 to 4 pm.
-Check updates on BACO’s Facebook page.
-All are welcome.
-No charge.
+The BACO English Book Club continues to meet monthly at the Médiathèque Louis Aragon, 16 rue du Pont Lottin, usually on the last Saturday in the month, from 14.00 - 16.00.
+Titles for the next few months are:

 Annual membership costs only 10 € (15€ for a couple or family) and runs from 1st September to 31st August.
 Just fill in the form opposite and email it back to us at assobaco@gmail.com and we'll get back to you.